Agencies Responsible for regulating drones in the United Kingdom (UK)

 Flying a drone in the Open Category

 There are basic regulations for flying unmanned aircraft within the UK.
-Operating within these limits will ensure you remain in the ‘Open Category’, meaning that you don’t need authorization from the CAA to fly.
-If you intend to operate outside these limits, you must first obtain Operational Authorization.
+Operating within these limits will ensure you remain in the ‘Open Category’, meaning that you do not need authorization from the CAA to fly.
+If you intend to operate outside these limits, you must first get Operational Authorization.

 See guidance on the Specific Category for more information.

-The basic requirements for flying in the Open Category are described below:
+We describe the basic requirements for flying in the Open Category below:

-- You must not fly within the Flight Restriction Zone of a protected aerodrome or any other airspace restriction without permission.
+• To avoid breaking the rules, do not fly in the restricted area near an airport or any other airspace without permission.
 More information on airspace restrictions

-The full set of rules that you need to know about is detailed in the Drone and Model Aircraft Registration and Education System (DMARES) web pages.
+They detail the full set of rules that you need to know about in the Drone and Model Aircraft Registration and Education System (DMARES) web pages.
 You must pass this test before you can fly your drone outdoors.
 There are some exceptions to this, which are detailed within the DMARES pages.

 The Open category is divided into three ‘subcategories’, to specify certain rules for different types of flying.
 The category you fall into depends on the type of drone you wish to fly and how you wish to fly it.